 As Benjamin Franklin once said, “An ounce of prevention is worth a pound of cure.”
 That can certainly apply to this situation.
 A “one size fits all” pistol MRDS mounting solution certainly sounds appealing, but you can and very likely will run into some issues.

 Though better than they used to be, Trijicon RMR bodies aren’t sized with perfect uniformity.
 When the RMR was initially developed, it was meant to hang out on top of an ACOG or be offset from a variable scope on a rifle, so variations in body size didn’t matter so much.
 To be clear, the variations we’re talking about are very small, but when you’re recessing into a pistol slide, they matter.
 The precision with your particular RMR fits a specific weapon can make a very big difference.

 [Above photos from ATEi Facebook page here]

 The forces applied to an optic on a reciprocating slide are far more abusive than those on an optic that remains static, even when mounted on the biggest bore rifle.
 The tighter the fit, the less stress on the mounting screws and the less flex in the optic body itself under recoil, which means less chance of flicker.
 Thus, ideally, you want your RMR hand-fit to your slide for maximum reliability.
 Another method used by some companies is to mill the cutout for the small end of the spectrum, which may require some minor fitting for a perfect fit.

 Install your Sealing Plate Correctly

 Some RMR sealing plates are slightly curved (we can’t speak for all since N+1 aftermarket plates are available).
 If you have one that is, during installation ensure that the arc is upright so it can help keep the battery in place.

 This was first explained to me by Doug Holloway of ATEi (which is a superb choice of places to go for slide work, by the way, and a part of the House Morningwood “tactical buyers club” too).
-With this method you bend your RMR battery contact slightly inward.
+With this method, you bend your RMR battery contact slightly inward.
 This allows for consistent contact regardless of what lateral position recoil or other movement pushes the battery.